‘The Wizard of Oz’: Dark Secrets Behind the Making of the Hollywood Classic

 15. The Scarecrow costume left Ray Bolger with serious scars

 Stage makeup and prosthetics in 1939 were nowhere near what they are today.
-Ray Bolger’s Scarecrow makeup left deeply embedded marks in his skin that didn’t disappear for more than a year after the movie wrapped up filming.
-Luckily, this would never happen today.
+Ray Bolger’s Scarecrow makeup left deep marks in his skin that didn’t disappear for more than a year after filming wrapped.
+Luckily, that would never happen today.

-Terry the terrier catapulted to fame following his walk down the yellow brick road.
+Terry the Cairn terrier catapulted to fame following her walk down the Yellow Brick Road.
 One controversial fact?
-Toto the dog made about $125 per week working in the movie, which was more than some of the (human) munchkin actors got paid.
-Still, it wasn’t easy work — he had to take a few days off when someone accidentally stepped on his foot.
+The dog that played Toto made about $125 per week working in the movie, which was more than some of the human Munchkin actors got paid, The Vintage News reported.

-17. It cost millions of dollars to make
+17. ‘The Wizard of Oz’ cost millions of dollars to make

-18. It was one of the only films to air on television every year
+18. It was one of the only films to air on TV every year

 The movie became incredibly popular once it got aired on television.